 Agnes Macphail was the first woman elected to Canada’s House of Commons, and after taking her seat early in 1922 she encountered many taunts and inappropriate treatment.
-Given current controversies surrounding the lewd behaviour and sexual assaults attributed to powerful men, it seems appropriate to recall Macphail’s demand for the full equality of women.
-One of her campaigns was to change divorce laws, which until that time had been tilted entirely toward husbands.
+Undaunted, she demanded the full equality of women.
 These are brief excerpts from speeches Macphail made in the House of Commons regarding existing divorce laws.

 It is a fact that all women contribute more to marriage than men; for the most part they have to change their place of living, their method of work, a great many women today changing their occupation entirely on marriage; and they must even change their name.
 They then work continuously for many years until death happily releases them, and that without wages at all.
 They work without pay.
 No one can claim that a married woman is economically independent, for she is not; apart from some very rare exceptions, married women are dependent economically, and that is the last possible remaining bond on women.
 Women have struggled for ages now, and today they are ably championed in our country by the honourable member for West Calgary (Mr. Shaw) and his friends who in this House are demanding further rights for them.